Accessibility for the Working Mathematician: Key concepts

 Authoring tools nearly always have methods to include titles, headings and labels and the above success criteria will likely be met as long as these methods are used correctly.
 For example a document should have a top level title that uses the title feature, followed by a heading at level 1 and using nested headings at lower levels as appropriate.
 These titles and headings should be meaningful in that they help navigate around the document (a good practice even outside of accessibility considerations).
 For instance in a document with many theorems, the heading ``Proof" is less meaningful than the heading ``Proof of Theorem A".
 In fact accessibility best-practice is that each heading's text should be unique \cite{twingenuity}.

-Skipping the title, or skipping heading level 1 and just using heading level 2 is not accessible (skipping the title is not WCAG compliant because titles can appear in various places outside of the document, such as search results or window title bars).
+Skipping the title is not accessible, and skipping heading level 1 and just using heading level 2 is less accessible than not doing so (skipping the title is not WCAG compliant because titles can appear in various places outside of the document, such as search results or window title bars).
 If authors want a title or heading to be at a particular font size they should use the correct title or heading level and adjust the document styling appropriately.

 Authors should not inadvertently hide headings and labels using font styles.
 For instance using a paragraph text but set in slightly larger font and/or bold may give the same visual appearance as a heading, but is not accessible as navigation to this heading will not be picked up by screen readers.